 Fridays

-• One faculty member hosts each month, selecting several articles related to a specific topic.
-The articles are selected from publications such as the Journal of Urology, New England Journal of Medicine, etc. The residents are provided the articles for review and they are discussed during the morning meeting.
+- One Urology faculty member hosts each month, selecting several articles related to a specific topic.
+The articles are selected from publications such as the Journal of Urology, New England Journal of Medicine, and etc. The residents are provided the articles for review, and they are discussed during the morning meeting.

 Urologic Meetings

-• AUA Review Course – Attended by all PGY4 residents
+- AUA Review Course – Attended by all PGY5 residents

 Our residents have the opportunity to travel to any meeting where their research is being presented.
-The cost of these trips is covered by the program.
-Additionally, nearly all residents go to the Florida Urologic Society Meeting, which is one of the highlights of the year.
+Some of these conferences are covered by the program.